rudralukhi27/vc-clone-05/README.md

 # vc-clone-05
-this prectical for clone riposetry
+this prectical is for clone riposetry author:Rudra